enryleinhard/propertunity/README.md

 ## Features

-Propurtunity has the following features:
+Propertunity has the following features:

 - Home page
 - Page for investors to invest their USDT in properties